-Institute for Psychosis Therapy provides a 2-year course in psychotherapy with patients suffering from psychosis or severe personality disorders.
+Institute of Psychosis Therapy provides a 2-year course in psychotherapy with patients suffering from psychosis or severe personality disorders.
 The course is intended for psychologists, doctors and other health professionals with an interest in psychotherapy with serious mental disorders.

 It is an advanced-level course meeting the standards required by The Danish Psychologist Association and the Danish Psychiatric Society in relation to specialist training courses in psychotherapy.
 The education is theoretically and therapeutically based on modern approaches in psychodynamic theory and methodology.